doyleyoung/dynafilter-proj/Readme.md

 }
 ```

-And annotate the controller or any other bean with the one or more filter annotation as shown in the "How it works?" section above.
+Annotate the controller or any other bean with one or more filter annotations as shown in the "How does it work?" section above.
-Make sure you look into the provided test controller and spring context for a working example.
+The provided test controller and Spring context files demonstrate how easy it is with a working example.

 #### Build project and run tests

     mvn clean install

-.

 #### Manual test execution

 	cd web-test
 	mvn jetty:run

-Then point your browser to:
+Then use the following links to see examples of:

 1. [Simple instance with primitive types](http://localhost:8080/jsonfilter/simple)
 2. [Collection of simple instances](http://localhost:8080/jsonfilter/collection)